petrukhnov/roboarm2018.makerobots.eu/README.md

 ### Live match details

 Participants will have to do certain tasks.
 Tasks will be selected randomly and published in the beginning of the match.
+Scores will be based on task completition time.

 Example of tasks:
  - All 3 blue items to tree top.